GiladLev/Home_page_res/README.md

-Home page eestaurant
+Home page for the restaurant

-I started a full stack bootcamp course
+I started a full bootcamp course
 My first project is a website for a restaurant

 link to a website - https://hava-ve-adam.netlify.app/